 Funding for sanitary and storm sewer projects is provided through the Clean Water State Revolving Fund program and the Consolidated Water Facilities Construction program.
 Applicants should expect to receive some portion of funding as a loan from the Clean Water SRF program.
 As a result, applicants must satisfy all requirements associated with the Clean Water SRF program.

 State Water Plan

 Sanitary and storm sewer projects requesting funding must be on the State Water Facilities Plan portion of the State Water Plan.
-State Water Plan applications must be postmarked or received at the Department of Environment and Natural Resources on or before the first day of October.
+State Water Plan applications must be postmarked or received at the Department of Agriculture and Natural Resources on or before the first day of October.
 Applications for amendment onto the State Water Facilities Plan are considered on a quarterly basis and must be postmarked or received by the department on or before the first day of February, May and August.
 A preliminary engineering report or facilities plan must accompany the application.

 Small Community Planning Grants

 Communities of 2,500 or less can receive a Small Community Planning Grant to assist in the preparation of a preliminary engineering report or facilities plans.
 Small Community Planning Grant applications can be submitted at any time.

 In order to be eligible for sanitary and storm sewer funding, a project must: